-Please check that the doors to the Humanities Building lock behind you when you enter and leave the building to prevent thefts of department equipment.
+Please check that any doors lock behind you when you enter and leave spaces to prevent theft of your items or department equipment.

 ADVISEMENT

 M.A. candidates receive advisement from the department's Director of Graduate Studies.
 Upon arrival on campus, you should contact the Director of Graduate Studies to discuss prerequisite courses which must be completed and plan the program of coursework which leads to the master's degree.
 The role of the Director of Graduate Studies is to ensure that you acquire an appropriate depth and breadth of exposure to the various subfields of linguistics during the time spent at UNM.
 Your faculty mentor will also be able to help you plan coursework each semester.